-I’ll admit that I managed to have some fun watching the first Transformers (2007) film.
-I was a young teenager then, still in high school, and I was gullible and naive enough to give Bay’s movies the benefit of the doubt from time to time.
-I still hadn’t discovered the ugly fallacy that exists and has existed beneath the global movie business for some time that many big mainstream titles are little more than product-placement scams built to appeal to the lowest common denominator and thus the widest audience possible.
-While I still felt somewhat uncomfortable with the blatant dumbness of even the first film back then (still far and away the best and least offensive film in the entire series), I was able to, as the saying goes, “turn off my brain” for a couple hours and absorb the spectacle of interchangeable robots smacking each other while Bay’s latest “protege,” Megan Fox, sauntered around a clueless, stuttering Shia LeBeouf.
+I’ll admit I managed to have some fun watching the first Transformers (2007) film.
+I was a young teenager then, still in high school, and was gullible and naive enough to give Bay’s movies the benefit of the doubt from time to time.
+I still hadn’t discovered the ugly fallacy that exists and has existed beneath the global movie business for some time — that most mainstream titles are little more than product-placement scams built to appeal to the lowest common denominator and thus the widest audience possible.
+While I still felt somewhat uncomfortable with the blatant dumbness of even the first film back then (still far and away the best and least offensive film in the entire series), I was able to, as the saying goes, “turn off my brain” for a couple hours and absorb the spectacle of interchangeable robots smacking each other while Bay’s latest “protégé,” Megan Fox, sauntered around a clueless, stuttering Shia LeBeouf.

-See, I wouldn’t be entirely comfortable with the Transformers series’ massive financial success even if it never got worse than the first one, but I would still be able to stomach it to a large extent.
+I wouldn’t be comfortable with the Transformers series’ massive financial success even if it never got worse than the first one, but I would still be able to stomach it to a large extent.
 It wouldn’t anger me or elicit strong cynical urges within my psyche.
-With my viewing of the second film in the franchise, Revenge of the Fallen (2009), however, I realized just how limitless Bay’s and movie studios’ ability to appeal to the lowest common denominator was.
+With my viewing of the second film in the franchise, Revenge of the Fallen (2009, henceforth RotF), however, I realized just how limitless Bay’s and movie studios’ ability to appeal to the lowest common denominator was.
 That period of realization during and after I watched RotF was a crucial moment in my development as a film lover.
 I grew up a little.
 I’m strangely glad that I saw it but sad that I paid for it.
-I realized that the movie-going world, much like the rest of life, is a complicated, often corrupt and extremely imperfect sphere of influence that bowed to the almighty dollar and box office success as much as it was ever governed by artistic merit and honest intellectual collaboration.
-I began to look at other blockbusters from then on with my older, more experienced, more mature mind, with this awareness that most of us moviegoers are little more than hive-mind-controlled consumers sitting passively in darkened theatres, mindlessly shoveling popcorn into our mouths as we let the reptilian, pre-progammed instincts of our brain take over.
+I realized the movie-going world, much like the rest of life, is a complicated, often corrupt, and extremely imperfect sphere of influence that bowed to the almighty dollar and box office success as much as it was ever governed by artistic merit and honest intellectual collaboration.
+I began to look at other blockbusters from then on with my older, more experienced, mature mind, with this awareness that most of us moviegoers are little more than hive-mind-controlled consumers sitting passively in darkened theatres, mindlessly shoveling popcorn into our mouths as we let the reptilian, pre-programmed instincts of our brain take over.
 We watch various colorful images move back and forth across a screen like cats hypnotized by movements on a television set.

 Investing such massive amounts of time, manpower, and resources into making a film requires that a film have a good shot at making its money back, or better yet, turn a profit.
-This therefore leads to filmmaking, at least filmmaking as most of the general public knows it, that’s catered toward the masses and that will appeal to the widest audience possible to make as much money as possible.
+This, therefore, leads to filmmaking, at least filmmaking as most of the general public knows it, that’s catered toward the masses and will appeal to the widest audience possible to make as much money as possible.
 Marketing also becomes a critical factor in film distribution and appreciation.
-Nowadays, many major studio productions allot nearly half a film’s budget into marketing and advertising to get the word out about their project, with the most effective marketing schemes almost always coming out on top at the box office.
+Nowadays, many major studio productions allot nearly half a film’s total budget into marketing and advertising to get the word out about their project, with the most effective marketing schemes almost always coming out on top at the box office.
 Movie studios spare no expense to saturate television, Internet space, billboards, magazines, and all other kinds of media with as much advertising for their films as they can afford.
 They do this because a lot of freaking money is at stake.

-This of course brings us back to the original subject at hand, director Michael Bay and his Transformers.
-The problem with films like Transformers, but especially Transformers mind you, is that their commercial success and wide viewership comes at the expense of countless other film projects that are either struggling to find an audience or might never even be made.
+This brings us back to the original subject at hand, director Michael Bay and his Transformers.
+The problem with films like Transformers, but especially Transformers, mind you, is that their commercial success and wide viewership comes at the expense of countless other film projects that are either struggling to find an audience or might never even be made.
 A crucially important fact that most moviegoers, as capitalist consumers, don’t realize is that a movie’s financial success and distribution do not exist in a vacuum.
-If millions of people see one crappy film, they are less likely to spend additional time and money going to see an additional film that probably has more artistic value to it.
-When wide release films are shown at thousands of theatres in literally every city across the country (if not the world), and the vast majority of the human race pays to see those films and only those films, it comes at a heavy cost to those artistic projects that don’t have the financial means to compete.
+If millions of people see one crappy film, they are less likely to spend additional time and money going to see an additional film that may have more artistic value to it.
+When wide release films are shown at thousands of theatres in literally every city across the country (if not the world), and the vast majority of the human race pays to see those films and only those films, it comes at a cost to those artistic projects that don’t have the financial means to compete.
 This is where film snobs like me come in complaining that there’s always dumb, loud, mainstream movies that Jim and Joe Bob like to see playing at every cineplex in the state, but the one quality film we actually wanna see is limited to giant theatres or arthouse showings in major metropolises three hours away.
-If film distribution were less insanely unfair and based on profits (or if the film-going masses had better or more varied tastes in movies — these things are all connected), the system would be more balanced and you’d see a much more healthy variety of films with different perspectives, goals, and cultural origins.
+If film distribution were less insanely unfair and based on profits (or if the film-going masses had better or more varied tastes in movies — these things are all connected), the system would be more balanced and you’d see a greater variety of films with different perspectives, goals, and cultural origins.

 What a universally-accepted-as-crappy film like Transformers does is swamp the market and monopolize the viewing and consumer habits of millions of moviegoers.
 This, as I said, comes at a cost of all those films that are not Transformers, those films who don’t choose to appeal to the dimwitted masses, those films that don’t have access to universal distribution and marketing schemes, and most importantly of all, those films that have the naive stupidity to view their audiences as intelligent fans rather than box office dollars to be consumed.
 Why do so many of us pretentious movie-buffs scoff at the sight of Transformers movies’ billion dollar profits?
 Because it limits the availability of the movies we like to see and perpetuates the cycle that people are OK with watching lazy, mindless entertainment, and that’s all that’s financially viable.

-In a global movie distribution and viewing system, one which is based on limited money, funding, and box office profits, as well as a limited number of screens on which people can watch movies, certain films controlling a monopoly on these assets force out all other projects that don’t have the marketing means to compete or willingness to sell out.
-This may not matter quite as much if you live in a metropolis like New York or Los Angeles (that is, if you care nothing about the artistic awareness level of the general population), but to those of us who don’t have the opportunity to drive three hours to catch a screening of a movie we’ve been dying to see for months because it isn’t playing anywhere near us… that shit matters.
-Major movie studios play to the poor, shallow, mindless entertainment-obsessed tastes of the masses because they’re greedy and all that matters is corporate profits, and subsequently people’s lack of appreciation for cinema controls what the majority of film is readily available and watched throughout the world.
+In a global movie distribution and viewing system, one which is based on limited money, funding, and box office profits, as well as a limited number of screens on which people can watch movies, certain films controlling a monopoly on these assets force out all other projects that don’t have the marketing means to compete or the willingness to sell out.
+This may not matter as much if you live in a metropolis like New York or Los Angeles (that is, if you care nothing about the artistic awareness level of the general population), but to those of us who don’t have the opportunity to drive three hours to catch a screening of a movie we’ve been dying to see for months because it isn’t playing anywhere near us… that shit matters.
+Major movie studios play to the poor, shallow, mindless entertainment-obsessed tastes of the masses because they’re greedy and all that matters is corporate profits; subsequently, people’s lack of appreciation for cinema controls what the majority of film is readily available and watched throughout the world.
 The tastes of other people have enormous impact on how easily your tastes in film are satisfied.
 What movies other people watch strongly affects what movies you will watch.

-In the world of film as we know it, movies that lack the financial muscle of mainstream major studio productions or refuse to sacrifice their artistic content in the name of economic viability, face an uphill battle for mass audience visibility.
+In the world of film as we know it, movies that lack the financial muscle of major studio productions or refuse to sacrifice their artistic content in the name of economic viability, face an uphill battle for mass audience visibility.
 Movie studios’ first goal is to make profits, and most people who pay to see movies simply don’t want to invest the effort into watching a movie for more than just “turn-your-brain-off-and-enjoy” escapism; they don’t want to wander outside their comfort zone, and they most certainly don’t want to be intellectually challenged or stimulated while munching on their popcorn.